AmpersandTarski/documentation/installation/installing_and_running_a_prototype_website.md

      * :80 is the port number of your web server.
 This defaults to :80, so if it is 80, you can leave it out.
      * ampersandPrototypes is only if you use a subfolder as suggested.
 You could use other name, or leave it out all together.
 You can set an [environment variable](../command-line-interface/environment_variables.md), so you do not have the fuss of copying to this location.
      * myModel is the name of your context.
 If you are unsure, it is also the exact name of the generated folder of your prototype.
   7. The first time, there is no database installed.
 You will see an error message.
 Fortunately, there is a button to install it for you.
+If you want to be sure a database is created you could use phpMyAdmin